uperl/Net-Curl-Easy-FFI/maint/README.md

  * `./maint/ref-shell` will give you a shell inside the reference docker image.
 This can be useful for debugging build or run problems.

- * `./maint/ref-symbols` will list the symbols in the unsupported, old and new versions of `libcurl`.

  * `castxml` and `castyml` run from inside the `ref-shell` will dump a C header file using `libclang`.
 The latter will restore some of the hierarchy to the function argument types, which can be helpful in debugging the function introspection.
 Example: